 Downriver: Lafarge to Pioneer Park

 Every year we paddle downriver to Kamloops.
 The South Thompson River from Chase to Kamloops can be done in 3 legs – Chase to Pritchard, Pritchard to Lafarge, and Lafarge to Pioneer Park.
-We organize a pick up behcile at the end so we enjoy the river as it runs quickly in freshet.
+We organized a pickup vehicle at the end so we enjoy the river as it runs quickly in freshet.
 We paddled downriver from Lafarge to Pioneer Park at the end of May with the river swollen with meltwaters from the Monashee Range to the east (article on the sources of the river).
 Our route follows the corridor between silt cliffs of an ancient glacial lake

 There is a good hand launch spot on the northeast side of the Lafarge Bridge.
 We launched out into the river in our seaworthy ocean-style kayaks for a 3 hour downriver paddle.